 Leasehold Conveyancing in Scunthorpe - Get a Quote from the leasehold experts approved by your lender

-The sensible thing to do is discharge the invoice as normal because all ground rent and service charges will be apportioned on completion, so you will be reimbursed by the buyer for the period running from after the completion date to the next payment date.
-Most managing agents will not acknowledge the buyer until the service charges have been paid and are up to date so it is important for both buyer and seller for the seller to show that they are up to date.
-This will smooth the conveyancing process.
+Your conveyancing lawyer is likely to suggest that you should discharge the service charge as normal because all ground rent and service charges will be apportioned on completion, so you will be reimbursed by the buyer for the period running from after the completion date to the next payment date.
+Most management companies will not acknowledge the buyer unless the service charges have been paid and are up to date so it is important for both buyer and seller for the seller to show that they are up to date.
+Having a clear account will assist your cause and will leave you no worse off financially.

 I've recently bought a leasehold house in Scunthorpe.
 Do I have any liability for service charges relating to a period prior to completion of my purchase?